gszep/FlowWorkspace.jl/README.md

 Type `] add FlowWorkspace` and then hit ⏎ Return at the REPL.
 You should see `pkg> add FlowWorkspace`.

 ## Basic Usage
-> :warning: **FCS files under a single workspace must have unique names**: This limitation will be removed in future versions
+> :warning: **FCS files under a workspace must have unique names** Limitation will be removed in future versions

 ```julia
 using FlowWorkspace